ismaelw/laratex/README.md

      */
     public function handle(LaratexPdfWasGenerated$event)
     {
-        // Path  of pdf in case in was saved
+        // Path of PDF in case it was saved
         // OR
-        // Downloaded name of pdf file in case it was downloaded in response directly
+        // Downloaded name of PDF file in case it was downloaded in response directly
         $pdf = $event->pdf;

         // download OR savepdf